Monosaccharides (AQA A Level Biology): Revision Note

 • Sugars can be classified as reducing or non-reducing; this classification is dependent on their ability to donate electrons

-• Reducing sugars can donate electrons (the carbonyl group becomes oxidised), the sugars become the reducing agent
+• Reducing sugars can donate electrons (the carbonyl group becomes oxidised), and the sugars become the reducing agent

 • Examples of reducing sugars include: glucose, fructose and galactose

-• Fructose and galactose have the same molecular formula as glucose however they have a different structural formula
+• Fructose and galactose have the same molecular formula as glucose however, they have a different structural formula

-• Non-reducing sugars cannot donate electrons, therefore they cannot be oxidised
+• Non-reducing sugars cannot donate electrons, therefore, they cannot be oxidised

 • Example: sucrose